Catalogs Home Arrow Undergraduate Arrow School of Engineering Arrow Department of Biomedical Engineering

 Biomedical engineering (BME) is the application of engineering principles and technology to the solution of problems in the life sciences and medicine.
+Biomedical engineers create knowledge and develop technologies that improve healthcare delivery and patient outcomes with an emphasis on reducing healthcare costs.
 Graduates create and apply knowledge at the interface of life sciences and engineering for the benefit of society.
 The BME undergraduate program prepares graduates to be immediately productive and able to adapt to a rapidly changing environment.
-The curriculum includes basic engineering core courses, mathematics, calculus-based physics, biology and chemistry, fine arts, humanities, history, social and behavioral sciences, as well as biomedical engineering core courses and electives.
-The curriculum culminates in a capstone design experience where interdisciplinary teams apply knowledge to solve real-world engineering problems.
-A bachelor’s degree in BME from UAB provides a foundation in medical devices, biomedical implants, biomaterials, and biomedical instrumentation to compete in an increasingly technical medical field, as well as preparing students for graduate or professional school.
+In addition to the Blazer Core, the curriculum includes engineering core courses, mathematics, calculus-based physics, biology, chemistry, humanities, social and behavioral sciences, biomedical engineering core courses and electives.
+The curriculum culminates in a capstone design experience where student teams apply knowledge to solve real-world engineering problems.
+A bachelor’s degree in BME from UAB provides a foundation in biomedical implants and devices, biomaterials, biocomputing, biotransport, and biomedical instrumentation to compete in an increasingly technical medical field, and also prepares students for graduate school, medical school, or professional school.

 Vision